cast-org/figuration/site/4.1/content/forms.md

 ### Customizing

 Validation states can be customized via Sass with the `$form-validation-states` map.
-Located in our `_settings.scss` file, this Sass map is looped over to generate the default `valid`/`invalid` validation states.
-Included is a nested map for customizing each state's color and icon.
+Located in our `_settings.scss` file, this Sass map is used to generate the default `valid`/`invalid` validation states.
+Included is a nested map for customizing each state's color, icon, tooltip colors, and focus shadow.
 While no other states are supported by browsers, those using custom styles can easily add more complex form feedback.

 Please note that we do not recommend customizing these values without also modifying the `form-validation-state` mixin.

+This is the Sass map from `_settings.scss`.
+Override this and recompile your Sass to generate different states:

 {% capture highlight %}
-// Sass map from `_settings.scss`
-// Override this and recompile your Sass to generate different states
-$form-validation-states:
+$form-validation-states: (
   "valid": (
     "color": $form-feedback-valid-color,
     "icon": $form-feedback-icon-valid-image